 Reading that back, I think I’m making Little Witch Academia out to be a lot more serious and dour than I should be.
 Fundamentally, it’s very lighthearted, and you probably could categorise it as a comedy — though it does have its share of meaningful, insightful, and emotional scenes and plot points.

-Even more than the whole “bring back the magic” thing, Little Witch Academia the story of Akko’s relationships with her multi-national gang of friends and rivals (who are basically also her friends; Akko’s non-confrontational), and the teachers who become her mentors.
+Even more than the whole “bring back the magic” thing, Little Witch Academia the story of Akko’s relationships with her multi-national gang of friends and rivals (who are basically also her friends; Akko’s non-confrontational like that), and the teachers who become her mentors.

 Ultimately, the major crisis in Little Witch Academia does involve the fate of the whole world, or at least the whole magical world.
 Overall, though, most of the individual episodes are fairly personal and low-stakes.
 More than anything else, it’s the story of everyday life at a magic school, just delivered in a silly, very-rarely-servious, very anime-y way.